 In the library center is my writing table.
-I place family word cards and student name cards on the writing table the first two weeks.
+I place family word cards and student name cards on the writing table for the first two weeks.
 I have seen how much students enjoy seeing their names and how much it helps them get excited about writing, creating an authentic love for writing in my class!

 You can get this family word cards freebie when you sign up for my newsletter HERE.

-Each week I add something new to each center and for back to school I use a school theme.
+Each week I add something new to each center, and for back to school, I use a school theme.

-These fun, hands on Math and Literacy School Themed Centers are what I use for some of my table time activities too!
+These fun, hands-on Math and Literacy School-Themed Centers are what I use for some of my table time activities too!

 Make sure you download the lesson plans, CLOSE OUT of the internet, and THEN open the lesson plans to print and/or edit.
-If you don’t, the formatting will be off and some of the squares will be filled with colors.
+If you don’t, the formatting will be off, and some of the squares will be filled with colors.
 You will need Powerpoint to edit lesson plans.

 Anything in blue you can click thru to obtain your freebie, or you can go to my online store to purchase or download these items.